markdalgleish/markdalgleish.com/source/_posts/2011-05-22-creating-highly-configurable-jquery-plugins.md

 comments: true
 categories: []
 ---
-<p>When writing jQuery plugins, you have many options for how you might structure your code.</p>
+When writing jQuery plugins, you have many options for how you might structure your code.

-<p>Depending on the complexity of your plugin, you'll probably want to allow users of your plugin to exert some level of control over how it operates.
-There are a few ways to do this, but I like to ensure that there are many ways even within a single plugin to allow the greatest level of flexibility.</p>
+Depending on the complexity of your plugin, you'll probably want to allow users of your plugin to exert some level of control over how it operates.
+There are a few ways to do this, but I like to ensure that there are many ways even within a single plugin to allow the greatest level of flexibility.

-<p>Let's start off with a basic and decidedly pointless plugin:</p>
+Let's start off with a basic and decidedly pointless plugin:

 ``` js
 (function(window, $){